Effect of finite Reynolds number on self-similar crossing statistics and fractal measurements in turbulence: Results

-Despite the departure from a power law, the dimension $D$ is estimated by fitting Eq. \eqref{eq:box} to the Fig. \ref{fig:fractal}(a,b) curves assuming $D$ is constant.
+Despite the departure from a power law, the dimension $D_1$ is estimated by fitting Eq. \eqref{eq8} to the Fig. \ref{fig3}(a,b) curves assuming $D_1$ is constant.
 The fit is performed within the range of $\Delta t$ corresponding to the self-similar region in $PDF(\tau)$.
-The fitted values for $D$ across the tested range of $\alpha$ are shown in Fig. \ref{fig:fractal}(c).
-The error bars correspond to the change in $D$ when the region where the power law is fitted is shifted by a factor of two in either direction.
-The error bars therefore increase as the dependence $D(\Delta t)$ increases.
-The large error bars corresponding to small $\alpha$ in Fig. \ref{fig:fractal}(c) reflect the dissimilarity from a true power law observed in Fig. \ref{fig:fractal}(b).
+The fitted values for $D_1$ across the tested range of $\alpha$ are shown in Fig. \ref{fig3}(c).
+The error bars correspond to the change in $D_1$ when the region where the power law is fitted is shifted by a factor of two in either direction.
+The error bars therefore increase as the dependence $D_1(\Delta t)$ increases.
+The large error bars corresponding to small $\alpha$ in Fig. \ref{fig3}(c) reflect the dissimilarity from a true power law observed in Fig. \ref{fig3}(b).
 The same method is used to calculate the error bars in later figures.

-For the unbounded PDF case in Fig. \ref{fig:fractal}(c), $D(\alpha)$ follows a linear trend $D=\alpha-1$ up to approximately $\alpha \approx$ 1.5, and thereafter $D$ asymptotically approaches 1.
-The same asymptotic behavior is observed for the truncated distributions.
-However, the results for small $\alpha$ depart from the linear relation as the power law extent decreases.
-The reason for the departure is related to the trends in Fig. \ref{fig:fractal}(b) and is discussed in Sec. \ref{sec:correction}.
+For the unbounded PDF case in Fig. \ref{fig3}(c), $D_1(\alpha)$ follows a linear trend $D_1=\alpha-1$ up to approximately $\alpha \approx$ 1.5, where the linear relation matches previous predictions \cite{Catrakis1996b,Catrakis2000}.
+Above $\alpha \approx$ 1.5, $D_1$ asymptotically approaches 1.
+The same asymptotic behavior is observed for the truncated distributions representing finite Reynolds number.
+However, the results for small $\alpha$ depart from the linear relation as the equivalent Reynolds number decreases.
+The reason for the departure is related to the trends in Fig. \ref{fig3}(b) and is discussed in Sec. \ref{sec4}.